Land Rover Extended Warranty: Cost, Coverage and Plans

 Jump to insight

-However, the cost of these warranties (about $2,000 per year of extended coverage) is far higher than the average cost of expected repairs and maintenance (about $1,174), making them hard to justify financially.
+The cost of a Land Rover extended warranty (about $2,000 per year of extended coverage) is far higher than the average cost of expected repairs and maintenance (about $1,174), making it hard to justify financially.

 Jump to insight